A Detailed Look At Pandemic Emergency Unemployment Compensation In Virginia

 Note that the Monetary entitlement will last for 1 year following your UI claim or benefits exhaustion date.

 VEC is taking all possible measures to fasten the application process and pay your benefits.
 If you have applied for PEUC but haven’t received it yet, you can reach out to the Customer Contact Center.
 Meanwhile, look for suitable opportunities at http://jobs.virginia.gov/.
+You can also check if you qualify for the extra benefits in the state and get benefited.

-Related Tags : PEUC, Regular unemployment benefits
+Related Tags : PEUC, Regular unemployment benefits, VA